 Timothy Bradford joined the Expository Writing Program in 2018 and has developed and taught the following courses while at OU: From Spirituals to Hip-Hop; American Writers and Artists in Paris; and Human, Nature: Fragile Future.
 He has served on Expo’s Brainstorm journal selection and editing committee and is proud of the work his students and mentees have published there.
-In addition, since 2019, he has been a codirector of the Mark Allen Everett Poetry Series at OU and codirector of and volunteer with the Writers Guild at Joseph Harp Correctional Center in Lexington, Oklahoma.
+In addition, from 2019 to 2023, he was a codirector of the Mark Allen Everett Poetry Series at OU and codirector of and volunteer with the Writers Guild at Joseph Harp Correctional Center in Lexington, Oklahoma.
+He remains on the board of the Oklahoma Prison Writers and Artists Foundation.

 Timothy has taught language, literature, and writing courses for over twenty years.
-In his current Expo courses, he is interested in the exploration of student voices and lived experience, creativity, and the continuum between informal and formal language in academic writing as well as the opportunity to practice more traditional first-year writing course skills related to analytical reading, thinking, researching, and writing.
+In his current Expo courses, he emphasizes student voices and lived experience, creativity, and the continuum between informal and formal language in academic writing as well as the opportunity to practice more traditional first-year writing course skills related to analytical reading, thinking, researching, and writing.

 PhD, English, Oklahoma State University, 2005